 “An iambic what…?”

 “That is the term to describe a ten-syllable verse.
 Everyone knows that, didn’t you go to school?”
-On that arrogant note, the British acquaintance left the scene.

 You do not need to know what an iambic pentameter is to love Shakespeare.
 Comments such as that intimidate and deter regular people from enjoying the pleasures of poetry.
 Poetry is not meant to be pried apart and described in technical terms.
 Poetry should be read aloud so your tongue can savour the literary twists and rhythms.
 Anyway, if it is any consolation, that British guy’s comments were incorrect.
 An iambic pentameter is actually a five-foot line in which one light stress is followed by one heavy stress for ten beats.
 For example: